lblod/frontend-embeddable-notule-editor/README.md

 ## Live demo
 A [live demo](https://embeddable.gelinkt-notuleren.lblod.info) is available for easy testing.
-This environment is NOT suited for any production use, as it might change without notice.
+This environment is NOT suited for any production use, as it might change without notice and might be an outdated version.
 Any content entered here will not be saved.

 ## Using the embeddable editor in your app